Challenge Coins Custom Made to Order!

 You can always add color in the future but it’s best to plan ahead.
 Failing to properly plan may just end up costing you another die fee in the future.
 Initial run no color coins will likely be designed differently if they were going to be painted, depending upon what exactly is going to be painted in the future.
 Just a word to the wise, if you plan on adding color in the future make sure the elements you plan on painting later are designed accordingly.

-Another cool feature that sets custom challenge coins apart from collectible currency or custom precious metal coins is their thickness and edge.
+Another cool feature that sets customized challenge coins apart from collectible currency or custom precious metal coins is their thickness and edge.
 3mm is the standard thickness for challenge coins but additional thickness can usually be purchased or provided as a free upgrade depending on what vendor you use.

 Coin edge is probably the last thing most people think about but challenge coins offer several unique edges that are accomplished in a variety of ways.
 The standard edge is flat and smooth like a penny or a nickel.
 A rope edge, chain edge or the like can be built into the die.
 Diamond cut edges may also be built into the die if on a die-cast coin or machined on if ordered on a die struck coin.
 The final edge we’ll discuss here is a reeded or fluted edge like that of a dime or quarter.
 This edge may also be built in the die of die-cast coins or created by using a collar on die struck coins.